XXXXX [DRAFT IN PROGRESS]

 A foamy wave with wind blowing spray back, such that the magically minded might see a herd of horned equines plunging toward the rocky shore

-This has been foretold in many places and many ways.
+Where things break, unicorns can come through, as has been foretold in many places and many ways.

-Drawn in dirt of the rear window of an SUV that has a surfboard on the roof rack: a dark wave in a circle (perhaps indicating a reality separate from what comes after), followed by a light spike and a light wave, followed by intriguingly less-distinguishable shapes in dark and light mottled by a reflection of tree branches, at least one of which looks like another wave—beyond all of which (including the SUV) is a tractor with a farm implement attached
+Drawn in dirt of the rear window of an SUV that has a surfboard on the roof rack: a dark wave in a circle (perhaps indicating a reality separate from what comes after), followed by a pale spike and a pale wave, followed by intriguingly less-distinguishable shapes in dark and light mottled by a reflection of tree branches, at least one of which looks like another wave—beyond all of which (including the SUV) is a tractor with a farm implement attached

 Wherever unicorns are, all heaven breaks loose!